Set Yourself Apart with the Skills to Prevent, Detect, and Investigate Fraud

 - Rebovich, D. (2015) Dangerous Ground: The World of Hazardous Waste Crime.
 Piscataway, New Jersey: Transaction Publishers.

 - Rebovich, D. (Principal Investigator), Byrne, J. (Research Coordinator), Et al. (2015) Hiding in Plain Sight?
 A Nationwide Study of the Use of Identity Manipulation by Registered Sex Offenders.
-Utica, New York: Utica College.
+Utica, New York: Utica University.

 Frequently Asked Questions